 “My father is my number one influence when it comes to music.
-I grew up in a house where our third bedroom was a band practice room for my dad.
+I grew up in a house where our third bedroom was a band practice room for my dad filled with equipment.
 He gave me every opportunity to be a part of his world.
-I had my first gig playing drums with his band when I was 12.
+I had my first gig playing drums with his band when I was twelve.
 When they announced my name, my Dad says I walked on stage twirling sticks in both hands and I never looked back.
-Although a stroke a few years ago has been a physical setback, he never has given up on learning how to grow as a musician.”
+Although a stroke a few years ago has been a setback, he never has given up on learning how to grow as a musician.”

 Favorite Song to Perform:

 “I really enjoy getting to perform ‘Danke Schoen’ during the show.
 It’s a loose, jazzy song that can be a bit different every time.
 The audience’s reactions really feed my energy on that one.
 It goes from small and intimate to over the top in just a few minutes and I always enjoy the journey I take with the audience.
 I even got to write a new verse for it, so it’s extra special to be able to sing my own words within this iconic tune.”